-When you aren’t getting enough sleep, your immune system won’t be able to function properly.
+When you don’t get enough sleep, your immune system isn’t able to function properly.
 In fact, research analyzing the vulnerability of sleep-deprived adults found that those who slept less than six hours a night were more than four times likely to get a cold than adults who slept more than seven hours.

-To reduce your chances of catching colds and the flu, make sure you’re getting at least seven hours of sleep every night.
+To reduce your chances of catching colds and the flu, make sure you get at least seven hours of sleep every night.

 18. Limit Alcohol Consumption

-Consuming too much alcohol can certainly impact immune function, which is why you’ll need to cut back on alcohol to fight infections and promote immune system health.
+Consuming too much alcohol can certainly impact immune function, which is why you need to cut back on alcohol to fight infections and promote immune system health.

-Alcohol negatively impact gut health, decreasing immune function and making you more susceptible to harmful pathogens.
-Stick to one or 2 alcohol drinks a week, or less, to boost your immune system.
+Alcohol negatively impacts gut health, decreasing immune function and making you more susceptible to harmful pathogens.
+Stick to one or two alcohol drinks a week or less to boost your immune system.

 19. Take Protective Measures